nicolerg/resources/scg_primer.md

 - For `python` modules:
     - Load the `python` module corresponding to the version in which you want to install the package (e.g. `module load miniconda/3`)
     - Use `pip install --user MODULE` to install a module locally.
 Note you will need to load the same module before trying to import this module in the future (e.g. `module load miniconda/3`)
-- For anything else: Install it as you would on durga, either in your home directory or in a `SOFTWARE` subfolder in your lab directory.
+- For anything else: Install it in your home directory or in a `SOFTWARE` subfolder in your lab directory.

 For particularly tricky installations, or just for anything you think might be useful for anyone else on SCG, add a software installation request to the `#software-install-requests` channel in [SCG's Slack Workspace](https://susciclu.slack.com).
 I tend to install software myself and also add a request to the channel for anything that's not already installed on SCG.